gfab/GettingAndCleaningDataProject/README.md

-DME# Getting and Cleaning Data Project #
+# Getting and Cleaning Data Project #
 ## Project Summary ##
 The goal of this project is to load, process, and clean up a data set using techniques learned via the video lectures, quizzes, and independent learning.
 The ultimate output of this project is documentation and a tidy data set.